Warehouse Design [Why It Matters, Layouts & Trends]

 Scalability

-A flexible warehouse layout supports future growth by allowing you to reconfigure racking, adjust storage zones or add picking technologies without overhauling the entire space.
+A flexible warehouse layout supports future growth by allowing you to reconfigure warehouse storage racks, adjust storage zones, or add picking technologies without overhauling the entire space.

 Lower Operational Costs